dojojon/SpookyHouse/readme.md

     Sky

 ### Step 4
-Draw ghost
+Draw all ghost

-Hide Ghost
-Draw Ghost and random window
+### Step 5
+Randomise the ghost to display
+Hide the ghost after a time
+Show a ghost after a time

 ### Step
 Mouse click

 ### Step
-Scores
+Score

+### Step
+Lives and Game Over

 ### Step
 Sound